 Eight weeks’ maternity leave is mandatory for full and part-time employees.
 In the event of a miscarriage, a woman is entitled to four weeks’ leave if the miscarriage occurs after three months of pregnancy, one week if it occurs two to three months into the pregnancy and five days if it occurs less than two months into the pregnancy.

 A woman who has been employed for more than six months is paid her regular wage during maternity leave.
-If she has been employed less than six months, she is paid at half her regular wage.
-In addition, a maternity grant equal to one month’s earnings is paid following the birth of the child.
+If she has been employed for less than six months, she is paid at half her regular wage.
 Pregnant employees must be granted five days of leave for pregnancy check-ups, during which regular wages must be paid.
 An employee with a child under the age of 1 is entitled to two 30-minute rest periods with pay to breastfeed her baby.
 Employees with children under the age of 3 and with more than one year of service may take unpaid parental leave for up to two years.

 An employee whose spouse is in labor is entitled to five days off as paternity leave.
-Gender Equality Act, 2002, arts.
-15, 18, 19.
+Gender Equality Act, Art 15, 18, 19.

 Funeral leave with pay is given as follows: